Craft

 • One yoga nidra /meditation, breathwork session, or informal talk by an artist, musician, or creator in another discipline.

-• One book talk featuring core faculty discussing how a particular book shaped us and why we’ve read it more than once, or a book we’ve read recently that bowled us over.
-Or we might have an informal conversation with a writer whose book we love, or some other book topic we can’t wait to share.
+• One craft or book talk featuring core or guest faculty discussing how a particular book shaped us and why we’ve read it more than once, or an element of craft we’re excited about.

-• One open mic reading per quarter (family and friends welcome to attend!)
+• One fun and informal open mic reading per quarter (family and friends welcome to attend!)

 Tuition